 Cartier exhibition in Zurich: Into the Wild

 I promise I don’t go looking for fine jewellery exhibitions, they seem to find me.
-In The Art of Movement by Van Cleef & Arpels, I shared why jewellery is the one fashion category which excites me and it has been quite a journy to discover the differences and similarities of various haute joailleries.
+In The Art of Movement by Van Cleef & Arpels, I shared why jewellery is the one fashion category which enchants me, and it has been quite a journey to discover the differences and similarities of various haute joailleries.

-But unlike The World of Tiffany and Yves Saint Laurent, there were hardly any jewels on display, but instead a bigger focus on the story of Cartier, just like The fabulous world of Dior.
-It is the stories which draw you into another world and help you see with new eyes; uncovering what’s hidden and projecting what’s buried.
+Like The World of Tiffany and Yves Saint Laurent and The fabulous world of Dior, there was a big focus on the story of of the couture house given it is the stories which draw us into another world and help us see with new eyes; uncovering what’s hidden and projecting what’s buried.

 Famous celebrities wearing Cartier